 Projects selected for funding must be included in a locally developed, coordinated public transit/human services transportation plan; and the competitive selection process, previously required under the New Freedom program, is now optional.
-At least 55% of program funds must be spent on capital projects eligible under the former section 5310 - public transportation projects planned, designed, and carried out to meet the special needs of seniors and individuals with disabilities when public transportation is insufficient. inappropriate, or unavailable.
+At least 55% of program funds must be spent on capital projects eligible under the former section 5310 - public transportation projects planned, designed, and carried out to meet the special needs of seniors and individuals with disabilities when public transportation is insufficient, inappropriate, or unavailable.
 The remaining 45% may be used for public transportation projects that exceed the requirements of the ADA, improve access to fixed-route service and decrease reliance on complementary paratransit by individuals with disabilities; or alternatives to public transportation that assist seniors and individuals with disabilities.
-A 50% local match is required when using these funds for operating expenses; a 20% local match is required when using these funds for capital expenses.
+A 50% local match is required when using these funds for capital expenses.